 What do we dislike about the EK 240mm AIO?

 Despite its premium build quality and superior cooling capability, it lacks software control out of the box, likely to be a big deterrent for many customers.
 That functionality would require an additional $60 to be unlocked.

 The EK AIO 240mm D-RGB is a premium liquid cooler providing excellent cooling capabilities and gorgeous A-RGB Pump AIO and Fans.
-Coupled with its exceptional cooling performance, EK AIO 240mm D-RGB is our choice for the Best High Performance 240mm AIO Cooler.
+Coupled with its exceptional cooling performance, EK AIO 240mm D-RGB is our choice for the Runner-Up For Best High Performance 240mm AIO Cooler.

 240mm vs 280mm vs 360mm AIO

 Choosing among various AIOs can be a challenge; each comes with different sizing and pricing.
 When speaking of dual-fan AIO radiators, you can choose between 240mm and 280mm AIOs.
 The 240mm radiator can house two 120mm fans, while the 280mm can house up to two 140mm fans.
-Make sure to also read our article on Best 280mm AIO for suitable information on a different dimension.
+Make sure to also read our article on the Best 280mm AIO for suitable information on a different dimension.

 One might think that an increment of just 20mm won’t make any difference, but that isn’t the Case.
 It does make a difference, so much so that a regular 280mm AIO will perform better than a high-end 240mm AIO because of its larger size.
-Larger fans mean more airflow and thus better cooling.
+Larger fans mean more airflow and, thus, better cooling.
 Additionally, due to slower rotation, less noise is produced.

 360mm AIO, however, is in a league of its own.
 The 360mm AIO can house an additional fan compared to the 240mm and 280mm AIOs.
 Visually, the 360mm AIO differs the most from the rest.